cypriansakwa/zk-lessons-noir-psi-onchain/README.md

 Here are a few scenarios where this circuit is valuable:

-1. **Privacy-Preserving Machine Learning**
+1. **Private Set Intersection for Web3**
-   Prove that you performed a correct linear transformation or neural network layer without revealing the model weights or input data.
+   Prove, in zero-knowledge, the number of shared items between your private set and a public set without revealing your private set.

-2. **Secure Computation Outsourcing**
+2. **Privacy-Preserving Contact Discovery**
-   Convince a client you processed their sensitive data correctly (e.g., confidential statistics, encrypted images) using secret matrices, without leaking proprietary algorithms or data.
+   Find mutual contacts between parties where each party keeps their list private.

-3. **Confidential Data Validation**
+3. **Anonymous Membership Verification**
-   Prove compliance with a data-processing rule (e.g., regulatory check, secure voting) involving matrix multiplication, while keeping the underlying data private.
+   Prove you are part of a group (intersection with group list) without revealing your exact identity.

 ---

 ## 🏆 Why Use This Circuit?

-Prove you applied a secret linear transformation to secret data, resulting in a public output, **without revealing the transformation or the data itself**.
+Prove you share a specified number of items with a public set, **without revealing your private set**.
-Useful for privacy-preserving computations, secure ML, and ZKP research.
+Useful for privacy-preserving computations, secure Web3 authentication, and ZKP research.

 ---
 ### 🧭 Ecosystem Attribution